 Children’s Mercy Hospital (CMH) has 26 subspecialty training programs and core residency programs in Pediatrics and Internal Medicine/ Pediatrics.

 CMH is a regional, 317 bed tertiary referral center and Level I Pediatric Trauma Center serving the Heart of America and the only free-standing children’s hospital between St Louis, MO to the east, Denver, CO to the west, Omaha, NE to the north and Little Rock, AR to the south.
 CMH is consistently recognized as one of the top children’s hospitals in the United States

-Truman Medical Center (TMC) provides a full array of acute care and outpatient services.
-In addition to Emergency Medicine and Trauma, TMC Hospital Hill is also noted for Asthma, Diabetes, Ophthalmology, Weight Management and Women’s Health.
+University Health Truman Medical Center (UHTMC) provides a full array of acute care and outpatient services.
+In addition to Emergency Medicine and Trauma, UHTMC Hospital Hill is also noted for Asthma, Diabetes, Ophthalmology, Weight Management and Women’s Health.
 Women’s Health Services include high risk obstetric care, specialized gynecologic care, hysteroscopic and uterine sparing procedures.
 Patients can receive OB/GYN services and primary care, all in one location.

 University Physician Associates

 University Physician Associates (UPA), Hospital Hill Health Services Corporation, was founded in 1972 as a nonprofit corporation.
 UPA physicians provide the multi-specialty medical group faculty for the University of Missouri – Kansas City School of Medicine.
 UPA physicians conduct most of their teaching of students and residents at Truman Medical Centers.